-Note that this machine loops on input $\langle M, w \rangle$ if M loops on w, which is why this machine does not decide A{TM} .
-If the algorithm had some way to determine that M was not halting on w, it could reject.
-Hence A{TM} is sometimes called the halting problem.
-As we demonstrate, an algorithm has no way to make this determination.
+Note that this machine loops on input $\langle M, w \rangle$ if M loops on w, which is why this machine does not decide $A{\mathsf{TM}}$ .
+If the algorithm had some way to determine that M was not halting on w, it could reject in this case.
+However, an algorithm has no way to make this determination, as we shall see.

 The Turing machine U is interesting in its own right.
-It is an example of the universal Turing machine first proposed by Turing.
+It is an example of the universal Turing machine first proposed by Alan Turing in 1936.
 This machine is called universal because it is capable of simulating any other Turing machine from the description of that machine.
-The universal Turing machine played an important early role in stimulating the development of stored-program computers.
+The universal Turing machine played an important early role in the development of stored-program computers.